-We aim to become a leading biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutic compounds to treat diseases in areas such as rare disease, ophthalmology and neurology through the inhibition of the complement system.
+We aim to become a leading biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutic compounds to treat diseases in areas such as ophthalmology, rare disease, and neurology through the inhibition of the complement system.
 We hold commercialization rights for systemic pegcetacoplan, which includes EMPAVELI, in the United States and worldwide commercialization rights to intravitreal pegcetacoplan, which includes SYFOVRE, in addition to worldwide commercialization rights for our other novel compounds targeting complement.
-To achieve our goals, we are pursuing the following strategies in 2023 with a continued focus on compassion and commitment to patients:
+To achieve our goals, we are pursuing the following strategies in 2024 with a continued focus on compassion and commitment to patients:

-Bringing SYFOVRE to market as the first and only therapy to patients with GA.
-SYFOVRE is now approved for the treatment of GA, and we expect that SYFOVRE will be commercially available as a treatment for GA by the beginning of March 2023.
-In December 2022, we submitted an MAA to the EMA for intravitreal pegcetacoplan for the treatment of GA.
-The EMA subsequently provided MAA validation and the application is under review.
-We also submitted a New

-Drug Submission for intravitreal pegcetacoplan to Health Canada and expect to submit applications in Switzerland, Australia and the United Kingdom in the first quarter of 2023.

-- Further establishing EMPAVELI as a first-line treatment in PNH.
-Systemic pegcetacoplan, administered by subcutaneous injection, is commercially available as a monotherapy for adult patients with PNH in the United States.
+- Bringing SYFOVRE to patients with GA globally.
+SYFOVRE was approved by the FDA in February 2023, and is the market leading treatment for GA in the United States.
+For the year ended December 31, 2023, more than 160,000 doses (commercial, sample) of SYFOVRE were distributed to physician practices and we generated \$275.2 million in U.S. net product revenue from sales of SYFOVRE.
+We intend to vigorously pursue marketing approvals for SYFOVRE outside the United States. - Maximizing EMPAVELI as a first-line treatment in PNH.
+EMPAVELI, administered by subcutaneous injection, is commercially available as a monotherapy for adult patients with PNH in the United States.
 We are continuing our efforts to make EMPAVELI available to all adult U.S. patients with PNH, regardless of their baseline hemoglobin levels.
-In 2022, we submitted two supplemental new drug applications, or sNDAs, to the FDA intended to broaden the EMPAVELI label and improve the patient experience.
+In 2023, we received approval for two supplemental new drug applications, or sNDAs, broadening the EMPAVELI label and improving the patient experience.
 The first sNDA was approved in February 2023 and includes treatment-naïve data from the PRINCE study and longer-term, 48-week PEGASUS results.
-The second sNDA is for the EMPAVELI Injector and has a PDUFA target action date of March 15, 2023.
-The EMPAVELI injector is a custom, on-body drug delivery system that would enable patients to self-administer EMPAVELI through subcutaneous infusion.
-We are also supporting Sobi's commercialization efforts of systemic pegcetacoplan for the treatment of PNH in approved jurisdictions outside of the United States. - Evaluating systemic pegcetacoplan as a transformative therapy for rare, complement-driven diseases.
-We are evaluating systemic pegcetacoplan for patients with ALS and C3G/IC-MPGN, administered by subcutaneous injection.
-Sobi has primary responsibility for the clinical development of systemic pegcetacoplan for patients with CAD and HSCT-TMA. - Expanding clinical pipeline with new programs to control complement.
-We plan to continue the development of treatments for a broad range of complement-dependent autoimmune and inflammatory diseases with pegcetacoplan, APL-2006, APL-1030 and our siRNA + EMPAVELI combination, as well as new product candidates and research activities under collaboration with Beam to develop gene-editing therapies in multiple therapeutic areas.
+The second sNDA was approved in October 2023 and includes the EMPAVELI Injector.

+- Developing systemic pegcetacoplan for the potential treatment of C3G and IC-MPGN.
+We plan to report top-line data from the ongoing Phase 3 VALIANT trial investigating pegcetacoplan in adolescent and adult patients with native and post-transplant recurrence IC-MPGN and C3G in mid-2024. - Advance early pipeline and Beam collaboration.
+We plan to continue the development of treatments for a broad range of complement-dependent autoimmune and inflammatory diseases with systemic pegcetacoplan, APL-3007, our siRNA, and new product candidates and research activities under our collaboration with Beam to develop gene-editing therapies in multiple therapeutic areas including rare diseases and neurology.